 What is a Regular Bullet?

-The tips of standard bullets are typically flat or rounded and made of soft metal.
+The tips of standard bullets are flat or rounded and made of soft metal.
 This is frequently referred to as a full metal jacket.
 These bullets have a proclivity to puncture a target, providing a clean opening and open wound.

 These bullets are regarded to be more beneficial when attempting to injure someone or practicing target shooting.

-The major reason such bullets injure rather than kill is that they really do not often do a lot of internal injuries.
+The major reason such bullets injure rather than kill is that they really do not do a lot of internal injuries.
 They have the ability to puncture the body and important organs, yet they seldom dissolve or fracture after impact.

 As a result, someone may have a bullet pass through their heart and still survive for up to 30 seconds before passing out.